What is digital transformation, and why is it non-negotiable in 2026?

 |---|---|---|

-| Customer acquisition cost (CAC) | -20-35% | 6-12 months |
+| Customer acquisition cost (CAC) | -20 to -35% | 6–12 months |

-| Customer retention | +15-25% | 6-18 months |
+| Customer retention | +15 to +25% | 6–18 months |

-| Operational efficiency | +25-40% | 3-12 months |
+| Operational efficiency | +25 to +40% | 3–12 months |

-| Employee productivity | +20-30% | 6-12 months |
+| Employee productivity | +20 to +30% | 6–12 months |

-| Time-to-market | -30-50% | 6-18 months |
+| Time-to-market | -30 to -50% | 6–18 months |

-| Annual revenue growth | +10-25% | 12-24 months |
+| Annual revenue growth | +10 to +25% | 12–24 months |

-Step 1: Digital Maturity Assessment
+Step 1: Digital maturity assessment

-Before changing anything, assess your current state:
+Before changing anything, assess the current state:

 - Where are the biggest efficiency losses?